ynotdraw/example-eslint-plugin/README.md

 }
 ```

+You should see the following.

 ![The Variable Declaration from ASTExplorer](https://github.com/ynotdraw/example-eslint-plugin/blob/main/.github/variable.png?raw=true)

-We know we are wanting to target a variable declaration, so it should be no surprise there's a `VariableDeclaration` from AST Explorer.
-Let's dive in more to see how we get to the variable declaration name.
-We'll focus in on the `create` function.
+We know we are wanting to target a variable declaration, so it should be no surprise there's a `VariableDeclaration` from ASTExplorer.
+Let's start there!
+The samples from here on out will be around the `create` function for simplicity.

 ```ts
 create: (context) => {